eudoxia0/eudoxia0.github.io/article/_posts/2023-02-01-shells-are-two-things.md

 compatibility would require a great deal of elbow grease.

 The solution is that we have one tool, but there are two things, and so there should be two tools.
-Programs should export the terse, command-line interface, for use in the shell:
+Shells should be terse, fast, interactive, and not too scriptable.
+Programs should export the terse command-line interface for use in the shell:

 ```bash
 pandoc -t latex \